denisvmedia/rr-problem-demo/README.md

 ## Local HTTPS certificates

-Many functionalities of Jobtome are https only (e.g. push notifications).
-In order to be able of use those, we need to install an HTTPS certificate locally. [mkcert][mkcert] is a simple zero-config tool to make locally trusted development certificates with any names you’d like.
+In order to be able of use https locally, we need to install an HTTPS certificate locally. [mkcert][mkcert] is a simple zero-config tool to make locally trusted development certificates with any names youâ€™d like.

 * Use the [official documentation][mkcert-docs] to install `mkcert` on your platform.